mgmtech/gobot/README.md

 Whats it for?
 -------------
+GoBot is now a full-featured bot with modular subbots (GoBots) controlled via 0mq.

-GoBot was basically a mashup of the awesome goirc libary (github.com/fluffle/goirc/) and (alphazero) redis client.
+The original GoBot implementation was basically a mashup of the awesome goirc libary (github.com/fluffle/goirc/) and (alphazero) redis client.
 Its original intention was to log Irc conversations and provide a "What did I miss" feature.

+**"What did I miss feature"**
 By recording a users lastseen timestamp (unix time) relative to the channels timestamp as well as the IRC channel conversation its assigned to GoBot records messages using a Redis Sorted Set whose message score is the timedelta of the current time minus the start of the logging in the channel (uptime).

 Messages *should* be set to expire 72 hours after they are logged so as not to eat up RAM/disk.

-Eventually a logfile archive might be implemented, along with librarian functions to retrieve older logs.

-**Quite a bit has changed**

-GoBot will soon incorporate the ability to speak to sub-bots (colloquially GoBots) using ZeroMq and a central configuration registry.

 Commands
 --------